Meats and Sausages

 Naming Vegetarian Sausages

-A vegetarian sausage does not always need to be of the same diameter, display the same color, have the same emulsified texture and be made with tofu.
-There are hundreds of grains, flours, and starches which come in different shapes, sizes and color.
-There are seeds, dry fruits and nuts that can be utilized.
-Flours, starches and gums will easy bind grains and other components together.
+A vegetarian sausage does not always need to be of the same diameter, display the same color, have the same emulsified texture, and be made with tofu.
+Hundreds of grains, flours, and starches come in different shapes, sizes, and colors.
+There are seeds, dry fruits, and nuts that can be utilized.
+Flours, starches, and gums will easily bind grains and other components together.
 The sausage can look visually pleasing, it can have a great particle recognition, meat like chewy texture and great flavor.
 And it can be stuffed in different diameter casings.

-The sausages in this book are named after the main filler material that was included in their composition.
-If barley was the main ingredient, the sausage is called Barley Sausage, if potatoes were the main filler it is called Potato Sausage, and so on: Quinoa Sausage, Lentil Sausage, Bean Sausage, Split Pea Sausage etc. Many of those sausages will contain tofu, wheat gluten or textured vegetable protein (TVP) as show material, in addition to the main material.
-Wheat gluten is probably the closest material which resembles the texture of meat, however, we have tried to limit its use in our recipes as many peaople are gluten sensitive.
+If barley is the main ingredient, the sausage is called Barley Sausage; if potatoes are the main filler, call it Potato Sausage, and so on: Quinoa Sausage, Lentil Sausage, Bean Sausage, Split Pea Sausage etc. Many of those sausages will contain tofu, wheat gluten, or textured vegetable protein (TVP) as show material in addition to the main material.
+Wheat gluten is probably the closest material that resembles the texture of meat ho;wever, we have tried to limit its use in our recipes as many people are gluten-sensitive.

 The recipes were chosen for their academic value and originality, however, follow the quote below and feel free to improvise.